-H{ii}: If a minority group is a relatively larger share of the electorate following the switch from at-large to by-district elections, their relative rate of participation will increase in comparison to non-Hispanic whites and the turnout gap will decrease compared to jurisdictions where minority groups did not increase as a relative share of the electorate.
+H2: If a minority group is a relatively larger share of the electorate and sufficiently geographically compact following the switch from at-large to bydistrict elections, their relative rate of participation will increase in comparison to non-Hispanic Whites and the turnout gap will decrease compared to jurisdictions where minority groups did not increase as a relative share of the electorate.

-Evidence from Trounstine and Valdini (2008) and Collingwood and Long (2019) suggests that these effects may be most pronounced in cities with high-density minority populations, particularly for Latinos.
-In cities where Whites are a commanding majority of the population, the white population will be perceived as most relevant for political outcomes and have greater electoral influence.
-Furthermore, when the white population is an especially large majority I expect the creation of district maps to be subject to majoritarian manipulation of electoral rules (?).
+Evidence from Trounstine and Valdini (2008) and Collingwood and Long (2019) suggests that the effects of group size may be most pronounced in cities with high-density minority populations, and particularly so for Latinos.
+In cities where Whites are a commanding majority of the population, the White population will be perceived as most relevant for political outcomes and have greater electoral influence.
+Furthermore, when the White population is an especially large majority I expect the creation of district maps to be subject to majoritarian manipulation of electoral rules (Trebbi, Aghion, and Alesina, 2008).

 Therefore, I expect to observe a decrease in the turnout gap in city council districts where a minority group composes a larger share of the population, since elite mobilization as well as individual empowerment will increase when population share increases and the minority group will be perceived as more politically relevant.
-I hypothesize that a diminution of the turnout gap will be most realized in cities where a minority group composes a higher than average share of the population in comparison to cities where a minority group composes an average or lower than average share of the population.
-I structure this hypothesis as H{iii} .
+I hypothesize that the turnout gap will shrink the most in cities where a minority group composes a higher than average share of the population in comparison to cities where a minority group composes an average or lower than average share of the population.
+I structure this hypothesis as H3.

-H{iii}: In California cities that switched from at-large to by-district elections where a minority group is a higher than average share of the total population, the turnout gap between minority groups and non-Hispanic whites will be smaller on average than in demographically similar cities.
+H3: In California cities that switched from at-large to by-district elections where a minority group is a higher than average share of the total population, the turnout gap between minority groups and non-Hispanic Whites will be smaller on average than in demographically similar cities.